OCT-FPGA/udp-network-demo/README.md

 You may also pass ```JOBS=<number of jobs>``` as an argument to speed up the build process.
 The default is 8.
 This will create sender and receiver-side host executables and an FPGA bitstream with the logic shown in the figure.
 The bitstream build process can take up to 4~5 hours depending on the flavor of your MOC instance and the number of jobs that you specified.

-## Copy the bitstream and host executables to CloudLab
+## Copy files to CloudLab

-After completing the bitstream generation, You need to copy the bitstream and two host executables to the two CloudLab nodes.
+After completing the bitstream generation, You need to copy the bitstream, two host executables, and a text file containing the data to be sent to the two CloudLab nodes.

 ```bash
 scp -i <CloudLab private key> <bitstream> <receiver host executable> <sender host executable> <text file> <user name>@<CloudLab node IP>:<destination directory>